jspears/gazel/GITHUB_ACTIONS_SETUP_COMPLETE.md

 **File**: `.github/workflows/build-macos.yml`

 A complete workflow that:
-- ✅ Builds your Electron app on macOS runners (with pnpm 9)
+- ✅ Builds your Electron app on macOS runners (with yarn 9)
 - ✅ Signs with your Developer ID certificate
 - ✅ Notarizes with Apple
 - ✅ Creates distributable installers